-For corporations and business entities, assets that have a useful life longer than one year and are not held for sale in the ordinary course of business.
+Capital assets, for corporations and business entities, are assets that have a useful life longer than one year and are not held for sale in the ordinary course of business.

 The IRS considers almost everything you own and use for personal purposes, pleasure, or investment to be a capital asset.
 These include items such as stocks and bonds, your primary residence, household furnishings, automobiles used for pleasure or commuting, jewelry, and collections of stamps or coins.